 Situated in the midcoast of Maine on the southern side of Penobscot Bay, there’s a year-round population, in addition to the summer crowds, that supports the many restaurants and shops in operation.
 The area is also favored by artists who enjoy the clean air and stunning natural vistas.
 Once there, you’ll ﬁnd gorgeous views, scrumptious food and beverage, and friendly townsfolk who live to give you an unforgettable experience in the tourist season.

-The town itself was ofﬁcially founded in 1791 and named after Lord Chancellor of England, 1st Earl, Lord Camden, Charles Pratt.
+HISTORY TIME The town itself was ofﬁcially founded in 1791 and named after Lord Chancellor of England, 1st Earl, Lord Camden, Charles Pratt.
 Since its very origins, all the way to the early 1960s, the town was known for its shipyards, building schooners, and later, in World War II, minesweepers, troop transports, salvage tugs, and other vessels.
 Other industries that complemented shipbuilding also arose, including a famous anchor foundry, The Camden Anchor Works.
 These days, the town, as well as the surrounding area, is still known for the lobstermen and ﬁshermen who return their catch to the picturesque harbor in Camden, where they can be tasted in one of the local restaurants in the old town, known as the High Street Historic District, full of 19th-century commercial buildings, shops, and homes.

 If you like spending time outdoors and enjoy mind-boggling spectacles of nature, you absolutely must visit Camden Hills State Park.
 Go just north of town on legendary US Route 1 and you’ll see the entrance that includes a series of hills that rise over 1000 feet, allowing visitors to take in the entirety of Penobscot Bay and its islands on a clear day, as well as a view of the town of Camden and its harbor far below.
 The view is so moving, it inspired famed poet Edna St. Vincent Millay to pen the ode “Renascence.”
 Accessible by vehicle, as well as a network of trails that offer multiple views of the bay, the park is open year-round for those who enjoy traversing the winter snows by ski, snowshoe, or snowmobile.
 The park extends down to the coast where you can enjoy camping, picnicking, and hiking along the shore.